Berry to Bomaderry - Princes Highway upgrade

 Project overview

-Transport for NSW is upgrading the Princes Highway between Berry and Bomaderry.
-The $450 million project will improve safety, increase road capacity, improve traffic flow and deliver better and more reliable journeys on this section of the highway.
-The upgrade is scheduled for completion in 2022 and will be the final piece of more than 30 kilometres of highway upgraded between Gerringong and Bomaderry since work started in 2012.
+Transport for NSW has upgraded the Princes Highway between Berry and Bomaderry.
+The project has improved safety, increased road capacity, improved traffic flow and delivered better and more reliable journeys on this section of the highway.

 Project information